One of the premier rides in the western United States

 About The Ride

-Join us for the ICON Eyecare TOUR of the MOON, Grand Cycling Classic, on September 29, 2018 in Grand Junction / Colorado National Monument (a unit of the National Park System).
+Join us for the ICON Eyecare Tour of the Moon, Grand Cycling Classic, on September 29th in Grand Junction, Colorado that showcases the awe-inspiring Colorado National Monument (a unit of the National Park System).

 The Tour of the Moon was made famous in the 1980’s Coors Classic and later in the cycling movie American Flyers.
 Today, it continues to be considered one of the premier recreational rides in the western United States.
 The breathtaking, high desert scenery and beautiful roads make this an epic day of cycling.

 The 2018 ride will be limited to the first 2,000 registered participants.
-The Icon Eyecare Tour of the Moon will work in partnership to raise funds for the Colorado Riverfront Commission and Bicycle Colorado.
+The Icon Eyecare Tour of the Moon will work in partnership to raise funds for One Riverfront and Bicycle Colorado.

-Colorado is full of classic road bike rides.
-Many of them involve difficult mountain passes and extreme altitude.
+Colorado is home to many classic road rides, several of which involve difficult mountain passes and extreme altitude.

 For eight glorious years, between 1980 and 1988, the Monument was the location of the “Tour of The Moon,” one of the most famous stages of the Coors International Bicycle Classic.
 During its heyday, the Coors Classic was the largest men’s and women’s pro-am race in the world, attracting the top teams and top riders.